 In February 2001, Clerides suggested that Denktash's intransigence may make Cyprus's entry into the EU easier because it will enable Cyprus to show it is not to blame for the lack of a settlement.
 On April 5, Foreign Minister Kasoulides said that if Denktash accepts that Cyprus's accession is inevitable, then he may change his approach to a settlement because it would be better for Turkey if a settlement were achieved before accession.
 If Cyprus enters the EU before a settlement, then Greek Cypriots will vote on Turkey's own accession.
-Kasoulides said that EU membership addresses concerns at the heart of a settlement, especially security, because if Cyprus is in the EU, then there is less potential for instability on the island and between Greece and Turkey.
+Kasoulides argued that EU membership addresses concerns at the heart of a settlement, especially security because, if Cyprus is in the EU, then there is less potential for instability on the island and between Greece and Turkey.

 On June 16, the EU set the end of 2002 as the target date for closing negotiations with leading applicants for membership, including Cyprus, paving the way for accession in 2004.

-European Commission President Romano Prodi visited Cyprus on October 25-26 and reiterated that it will be among the first candidates to join the EU.
-He affirmed that a political settlement before accession is the EU's "strong preference" but not a precondition.
-Prodi did not visit the north.
-In a November 13 report, the Commission said that it would support any constitutional arrangements the two sides reached in a settlement, provided that Cyprus was "able to speak with one voice in the EU decision-making process."
+In November, the European Commission said that it would support any constitutional arrangements the two sides reached in a settlement, provided that Cyprus was "able to speak with one voice in the EU decision-making process."